 Common Causes of Train Accidents and Derailments

 Train racing has resulted in a significant number of fatalities and serious injuries.
 Train racing refers to the actions of motorists who attempt to cross a railroad crossing before an approaching train arrives.
-Such an action is seriously dangerous, especially in view of the fact an optical illusion is often at play, in that trains can be much closer and moving faster than they appear.
+Such action is seriously dangerous, especially in view of the fact an optical illusion is often at play, in that trains can be much closer and moving faster than they appear.

 Faulty equipment may contribute to or cause train accidents, including the following: